 See Get Involved calendar for upcoming volunteer orientation dates.

+Do you have excellent customer service skills and love working in a diverse retail environment?
 The Wearhouse is our free store where foster children and their families shop for new and gently used clothing, school supplies, toys and other essentials.
 Volunteers help by sorting donations, tagging merchandise and assisting customers and staff in the store.
-We ask that volunteers commit to one shift each week for a duration of at least 3 months, from 10 am- 2 pm or 1 pm- 5 pm.
+We ask that volunteers commit to a 2-4 hour shift on a standing weekly, biweekly, or monthly basis (weekly and biweekly volunteers for a minimum of three months and monthly volunteers for a minimum of six months).

-EMAIL CONTACT: For more information about becoming a Treehouse volunteer, contact our Volunteer Coordinator at 206-267-5117 or at firstname.lastname@example.org
+For more information about becoming a Treehouse volunteer, or to schedule a group volunteer project, please contact our Volunteer Manager at 206.267.5117 or at email@example.com.

 Treehouse depends on donations of time, in-kind items and money from the community.
 Our Little Wishes program provides support for extracurricular activities including martial arts lessons, piano lessons, swimming lessons and more.
 In addition to these services we also help out with costs for high school kids like senior photos, driver’s education, tuxedo rental, hair care and all of the things kids should experience but foster kids often miss out on.